 Cameron Cowan may only be 18 but he’s hitting his stride in his second year as an Air-Conditioning and Refrigeration apprentice with Engie.

-‘I heard about HeadStart through Petelo.
-He suggested that I join the program to prepare myself for a trade.’
-From the Program, Cameron learnt so much about working life, including what to expect from an apprenticeship as well as what employers are looking for.
+During the Program, Cameron learnt so much about working life, including what to expect from an apprenticeship as well as what employers are looking for.

 It wasn’t always smooth sailing for Cameron who originally planned to be an architect but the idea of sitting down at a desk all day didn’t appeal to him.
 You could say he was one of the smart ones, realising early that your chance of getting a job is greater once you’ve completed an apprenticeship than if you’ve gone to university.
 Not to mention for some professions your income is usually better once you’ve become qualified.
 The likelihood of being self-employed or owning your own business are also greater.